Everyone has a bad hair day, and we can all agree that they suck. But what happens when your bad hair day turns into a bad hair month?

 The same sulphates are used in household cleaners – imagine how harsh they are.
 They can block up follicles and prevent healthy hair growth.
 They are completely unnecessary.
 I switched to sulphate-free products and invested in a very good treatment which I leave in for half an hour wrapped in a towel before conditioning.

 I also do my own pre-wash treatment.
 Every time I wash my hair, I coat my dry hair with coconut oil (bought from a supermarket) and leave it on for half an hour before washing.
 This really helps to add shine and softness, conditioning the ends.

 When combing through wet hair, I stopped using a brush because it can rip hair and cause snapping.
 Hair is at its most elastic when wet, so stretching it can inflict breakage.
 Instead, I used a teaser brush which has wide and flexible bristles and is kinder to hair.
 I finished by sectioning out each area carefully, before combing through.

 Before styling, I made sure to use a heat protecting spray.
 Using straighteners, curling wands, curling irons, and crimpers administers very high heat and it’s important to protect your hair when using heated hair tools.
 I also stopped blow drying hair before using a heated tool.
 Too much blow drying coupled with heat styling products is too much heat on hair!
 I actually stopped using all these styling tools.

 Of course, if I wanted a sleek blow dry with some curl, I used a good quality air styler with a rotating head instead of a hair dryer and brushes.
+With this being said, I have tried dryers like the Dyson supersonic and it has given me some good results when it came to the finished look.
 These have ionic technology, so they banish frizz and smooth and shine as you style and they don’t apply heat direct to head through plates, blowing hot air instead.